RahatGithub/RahatGithub/README.md

 - Hi, it's Rahat!

-- He is currently -
+- I am currently -

   > Studying Computer Science Engineering at Sylhet Engineering College
   >
-  > Working on the project "Result Management System for Sylhet Engineering College"
+  > Doing research on Blockchain technology
   >
-  > Learning Data Analysis and Machine Learning
+  > Learning Django REST Framework

-- Rahat is interested in Data Science, Machine Learning, Web Development, Automation and many other things...
+- I am interested in Web Development, Blockchain, Automation and many other things...

-- Check his Linkedin profile : www.linkedin.com/in/rahat-ahmed-chowdhury/
+- Check my Linkedin profile : www.linkedin.com/in/rahat-ahmed-chowdhury/

-- You can email him on : rahatahmedchy01@gmail.com
+- You can email me on : rahatahmedchy01@gmail.com

 - Thank you and have a nice day...